Travel agent

 What it's like

-You would book trips, sell holiday packages and give advice to help make travel easier for people.
+In this role, you'll book trips, sell holiday packages and give people advice about travelling.

-contact customers when their tickets arrive, and collect final payments
+contacting customers when their tickets arrive and collecting final payments

-tell customers about any changes such as cancelled flights, and arrange an alternative
+telling customers about any changes that happen, such as cancelled flights – you'll also help arrange an alternative

 Explore more information about this job